-A Farm Business' Final Debt Position comprises its Eligible Debt (following debt restructure for this loan), debt established under previous Concessional Loans Schemes and this Business Improvement Concessional Loan.
+A Farm Business' Final Debt Position comprises its Eligible Debt at the time of the loan assessment, debt established under previous Concessional Loans Schemes and any new debt approved as part of this scheme.

 In all cases, the approved loan amount will be determined by Rural Finance.